dottjt/plastic/chapters/06-therapy.md

 ### Leaving Practice

-I felt weary as I left the practice.
-Blinded by a combination of fog and sun, as it marooned my eyes into a tribal lull of pantomime sweat and mounting idealisation.
-Feeling unsure about this whole "life" thing, just as I'd felt an hour earlier.
+I felt weary as I left the therapist's office.
+Blinded by a combination of fog and sun, as the shimmer of the dusk breeze light marooned across my eyelids in a tribal lull of pantomime idealisation.
+Ultimately feeling unsure about this whole "life" thing, just as I'd felt an hour earlier.
 As the non-clamateur puffed out of my lungs in a lapse of hard judgement, and onto a plate of sick.
 Designed to arouse the elderly into a covert sipple of dread.
 Consume like a thick gravy upon a tartare of pulverised mutton.
 Sully in the taint of these wretched hands, pulling my strings and caressing me with a demented kindness.
 Carelessly tilting me towards it's touch of vice and candour.
 It was a loneliness reimagined for a smarter generation, delicate in it's illusions of cheerful carousel.
 Gathered in a grand court of caliph and vizier.
 Crowning hopelessness as it's young new leader to guide and extrapolate, in this celebration of formal resignation.
 And yet life more often than not, felt more like a chore to be flung around, rather than a purpose to be held.
 Too exhausted to cry.
 Too manic to pretend.
 I wish I knew myself better beyond the plastic shadow which mimiced my words and

-All I knew was that I still wanted to fuck her.
-Her long black hair tied into perfect ponytails, pulled back into my chest as I fucked her from behind.
-Something to take the edge off

-The thoughts of man trapped in desperation, ready to tear through the fabric of reality leaving ammonia.

 ## Scene 2 END